RTEMS/rtems-docs/user/bsps/bsps-i386.rst

 	    device.
 E.g. ``--console=/dev/com1``.
 COM device name may also be followed by a baud rate like ``--console=/dev/com2,19200``

+            .. note:: pc386 BSP family is using 9600 as a default baud rate for console over UART (/dev/comX).
+It is also using 8 data bits, no parity and 1 stop bit.

 .. option:: --printk=<dev>

 	    specifies target device for printk/getk